 A mucous cyst is a specific type of fluid-filled cyst in the finger.
 Mucous cysts are not cancerous.
-These cysts arise from the end knuckle of the finger, the distal interphalangeal (DIP) joint, close to the fingernail.
+These cysts arise from the end knuckle of the finger, the distal interphalangeal (DIP) joint, the joint closest to the fingernail.
 They are seen in both men and women often 50-70 years of age who have hand arthritis.
 Bone spurs (also called “osteophytes”) are a sign of arthritis seen on x-rays.
 Mucous cysts are filled with a clear, thick, jelly-like material which is thought to arise from fluid which has leaked out of the joint.
 Occasionally a ridge in the fingernail develops, which is caused by pressure on the root of the nail by the cyst.
 These cysts can fluctuate in size, and may go away on their own in some cases.
-Most of the time they are painless, but they can become painful after an injury to the fingertip.
+Most of the time they are painless, but they can become painful and irritated after bumping the area.
 Sometimes the skin over the cyst is very thin, and if the cyst ruptures, an infection can develop.

 What is the recommended treatment for a mucous cyst?